hungovercoders/template.github.platform/README.md

 ## Automation

 - [Actions](https://github.com/hungovercoders/template.github.platform/actions) - All automation from this repo can be found under its actions tab.
+There is a dedicated [README](.github/workflows/README.md) here too which was done for the github actions cert.
 - [Hello World](.github/workflows/hello-world.yml) - This is the simplest github action workflow that allows for a base understanding of how they work.
 - [Add to Project](.github/workflows/add-to-project.yml) - This workflow adds a new issue to a project board when a new issue is created.
 It leverages a user PAT token embedded as a github organisation secret that has issue and project write permissions only.
 It also references an organisation wide github variable to reference the project.
 - [Github Scripts - Octokit JS](https://octokit.github.io/rest.js) - Can leverage github script in actions e.g. [github-script.yaml](.githhub/workflows/github-script.yaml)